5 Ways To Boost Client Security Posture with SaaS protection

 Backup Automation: Countering Human Error

-The number of SaaS apps in use by mid-market organizations is tipping the scales at 100 plus.
+Mid-market organizations are using multiple SaaS apps across various departments and it's estimated that 85% of business applications will be SaaS apps by 2025.
 Businesses utilizing SaaS applications need to properly store and protect data generated from SaaS apps because SaaS providers are not responsible for backing up data.
 The data generated from all those applications must be stored and backed up for security reasons, specific industry data retention rules, and to ensure quick restores in the case of data loss or theft.

 One of the big advantages of SaaS backup software is the ability to automate the backup process across the entire SaaS footprint.
 Manually backing up all these apps is tedious and time-consuming.
 Allocating valuable IT staff to manual backups diverts them from more critical tasks.